MarcelloMolinaro/doin_fine-ance-/README.md

 ORDER BY institution_name, account_name;
 ```

+## Porting Your Configuration Data

+If you want to port over your current configuration of data to a new instance, you only need:

+1. **`public.user_categories` Postgres table** - Contains all your manual transaction categorizations
+2. **`historic_transactions.csv`** - Your historical transaction data

+The full refresh will grab your historic data and all of your categorizations will be stored in `public.user_categories`, ready to go!

 ## ML Transaction Classifier

 The project includes a machine learning classifier to automatically categorize financial transactions.